NRT2024/SpiderSim/README.md

 3. Set the `gym_env` parameter to `'CyberBattleSea-v0'` and execute the notebook to build the scenario.

+Note：The Gym environment instantiation for the Smart Ocean scene has already been completed in the project.
+For detailed code, refer to `cyberbattle/_env/cyberbattle_smartsea.py` and `cyberbattle/__init__.py` files.

 ------

 ### 3. **AI-Powered Scene Generation for Industrial Digitalization Cybersecurity Simulation**